MBDesu/vsav_training_MAME/README.md

   3. Run `run_vsav_training.bat`

 ## Use
-Press whatever key you use to bring up the MAME in-system menu and navigate to `Plugin Options`.
+Press whatever key you use to bring up the MAME in-system menu (`TAB` by default) and navigate to `Plugin Options`.
 Here you will find myriad settings.